biddy1618/askchatbot/README-deployment-microk8s.md

 # To get the details of the nodes
 kubectl get nodes -o wide

+# To list all namespaces
+kubectl get namespaces

 # To delete a namespace, will also delete all resources associated with it
 kubectl delete namespace my-namespace